The Widow of Westmorland's Daughter

 For he kissed me and undressed me and he laid me on the bed

-And he put me head where me feet was before and so give back me maidenhead.
+And then he set my head where my feet was before and so give back my maidenhead.

 Then he kissed me and he dressed me with a rose in either hand

 And invited me round to St Mary's Church to see his fine wedding.”

 “Oh never on foot,” the mother she said, “and a carriage-and-pair you'll ride